cloud-elements/devportal/docs/guides/formulasC2/build-template.md

 ## Test Formula Templates

 You can test a formula template as you build it.
-When you test a formula template, you can either use an existing formula instance or create a new formula instance.
+When you test a formula template, you can either use an existing formula instance or build a new formula instance.

-{% include tip.html content=" If you plan to use the formula instance that you create while testing formulas only for testing, consider appending the name test to it. " %}
+{% include tip.html content=" If you plan to use the formula instance that you build while testing formulas only for testing, consider appending the name test to it. " %}

 To test a formula template: